 - The best jurisdiction should know and incorporate modern legislation and trust concepts on the trust

-It is important that you seek the expert assistance of an offshore company or advisor to guide you through this undertaking.
-You can contact us and talk to our financial advisor about any offshore trust eligibility questions that you might have.
+It is important that you seek the expert assistance of an offshore company or adviser to guide you through this undertaking.
+You can contact us and talk to our financial adviser about any offshore trust eligibility questions that you might have.